 Based on past experience land prices are generally expected to rise in the areas receiving power.
 Generally transmission lines pass through uninhabited area, agriculture fields and forests, where the land-use is not going to change in foreseeable future.
 Therefore, the value of land will not be adversely affected to a significant degree.
-However, distribution lines are primarily intended to provide power supply to populated area which will boost the economic status as well as land price of the area, thus, outweighing possible negative impacts, if any.
+However, distribution lines are primarily intended to provide power supply to populated area which will boost the economic status as well as land price of the area after receiving power outweighing possible negative impacts, if any.

-(iii) Historical/cultural monuments/value
+(iii) Historical/cultural monuments

 As per the policy of route selection, only that route alignment is finalized which avoids all the historical and cultural monuments.
 As per the preliminary assessment carried out during finalization of route alignment in consultation with State revenue authorities and ASI, no such monuments are coming in the proposed route alignments.
 Utmost care shall be taken during detailed survey to avoid such areas.
-However, during excavation, if any treasure, archaeological artifacts are found the same shall be intimated in writing to Collector/Archaeology department as per the provisions of Section-4 of "Indian Treasure Trove Act, 1878 as amended in 1949".
-The Collector shall initiate further action for its safe custody or its shifting to Treasury/ Secure place.
-The construction activity may be suspended temporarily during this process.